georgewfsantos/chatApp/web/README.md

 ## To run the web project :
 ### `yarn` ou `npm install`

+- Before running the web project, make sure the server is running.
+All the instructions for running the server are inside the 'backend' directory.

 - After cloning the repository, in your terminal, inside the root directory, run the command `yarn` or `npm install`, according to the package manager you're using.
 This command will install all the necessary dependencies to run the project.

 - Finally, run  `yarn start` or `npm start` to open the project in the browser.